 Position: Keep in the left hand lane

-Speed: Don’t slow down too much until you leave and dual the slip road which often has green lights to the entrance.
+Speed: Don’t slow down too much until you leave the dual carriageway and join the slip road.

 Look: Look ahead onto the slip road for hazards/junctions and act accordingly.

 Once you have left the dual carriageway, recheck your mirror/s and cancel your signal.
-Usually there is a junction ahead such as a roundabout, so look our for signs and start planning your approach to the junction.
+Usually there is a junction ahead such as a roundabout, so look our for signs or traffic lights, and start planning your approach to the junction.

 On the dual carriageway or motorway – what to do